frezazadeh/Recommender-system/README.md

 ---

-# Training and Validation Metrics Analysis
+# Training and Validation Metrics Analysis for Big Data

 ## Overview
 The plots below illustrate the progression of key metrics during the training of a recommendation model using Bayesian Personalized Ranking (BPR) loss.
 These metrics include: